 In the simplest version, the growth direction is defined during branching and is not altered subsequently.
 In other words, the initial model does not implement tropic reactions (to test the kind of morphogenesis that might arise without this component).
 Later versions of the model tested how implementation of the density field hypothesis would affect colony growth.
-The density field features were made analogous to an electrical field.24
+The density field features were made analogous to an electrical field24.

 Implementation of a negative autotropic reaction requires the concept of the density field, as the growth must be directed by the gradient of this field.
-We also implemented the suggestion24 that the tip should change direction gradually (the so-called persistence factor; see earlier section "Generating a Circular Mycelium").
+We also implemented the suggestion24 that the tip should change direction gradually (the so-called persistence factor; see Section 2.5).
 In our implementation, the growth speed remained constant and the density gradient alters only the growth direction.
 Otherwise, a high gradient, if formed accidentally, would cause unreliably fast growth in some parts of the mycelium.